-The Clarinda High School Dress Code is designed to encourage and promote proper grooming and hygiene, self respect and pride in appearance on our campus.
-Students and parents are asked to use good judgment.
-However, since research indicates that student dress often sets the pattern for classroom behavior, we do expect that clothes be reasonably neat, that hair be groomed, and that revealing garments are not worn.
-The student's general appearance must not cause a distraction to the learning environment.
+With feedback from the Clarinda 7-12 Dress Code Student Committee, the Clarinda High School Dress Code is designed to encourage and promote proper grooming and hygiene, self-respect and pride in appearance on our campus.
 Decisions concerning the following guidelines will be made and enforced by all staff members.